PaperPrototype/Intro-Coding-and-Computers/Week 1 - C + CLI/Lecture/english.md

 "There are several ways to represent real numbers on computers." -- Steve Hollasch

-Floats are a type that tells us how to represent a number with decimal places using 0s and 1s.
+Floats are a type that tells us how to represent a number with a decimal point using 0s and 1s.

 Floats use scientific notation.
 The number 123.456 could be represented as `1.23456 × 10^2` (1.23456 times 10 to the 2nd power).
+This was decided by the IEEE (Institute of Electrical and Electronics Engineers) pronounced "I triple E".

-8 bits for the *exponent*.
+We use 8 bits for the *exponent*.
+The exponent multiplies the numbers after the decimal point, essentially "floating" (moving) the decimal point over by some desired amount.

 23 bits are used for the *fraction*.
 All fractions are treated as leaving one number in front of the decimal palce and the rest being after the decimal place

-The exponent multiplies the numbers after decimal point, essentially moving the decimal point over by some desired amount.

 `float`
 - 32 bits